 v_atwds(a,b) - Gets the angle needed to point towards another vector.

-WARNING!
-Because of the way Lua tables work, do NOT use compound assignments to alter a variable if you directly assign one of these constants to it.
-Either copy the constant using
+because of the way Lua tables work, do NOT use compound assignments to alter a variable if you directly assign one of these constants to it. either copy the constant using

-v_cpy and then assign that to the variable or use one of the functions within the library (all but
+v_cpy and then assign that to the variable or use one of the functions within the library to manipulate it.

 v_front - 3D vector pointing forwards.